czbiohub-sf/ot-tempdeck-control/docs/index.rst

    Specify the serial port to connect to.
 If a port is not specified, the first detected tempdeck will be used.

+.. option:: -u LOCATION, --usb LOCATION

+   Use the tempdeck connected to the USB port at LOCATION

 Examples
 --------
 Show devices currently connected: ::

    $ tempdeck-ctrl -l
-   Found tempdecks on these ports:
+   Found tempdecks on these ports (serial port name, USB location):
-   COM6
-   COM9
+   COM5, 1-3.3
+   COM9, 1-4:x.0

 Get current temperature values: ::

    $ tempdeck-ctrl -p COM9
+   Port:      COM9
+   Model:     temp_deck_v4.0
+   Serial no: TDV04P20770101B04
    Target:    (deactivated)
-   Current: 25.55 °C
+   Current:   22.56 °C

-If only one tempdeck is connected, you can omit the :option:`-p` option, as in the remaining examples below.
+If only one tempdeck is connected, you can omit the :option:`-p` and :option:`-u` options, as in the remaining examples below.

 Activate tempdeck and set target to 42.3°C: ::